JHGuitarFreak/UQM-MegaMod-Archived/README.md

 ## Changes from the original

-A full list of changes and features can be found on the [Sourceforge site](http://uqm-mods.sourceforge.net/Features).
+A full list of changes and features can be found on the [Main site](http://megamod.serosis.net/Features).

 The newest major change as of the 1st of Jan 2018 is that the MegaMod is now built on version 0.8.0 from the official Git.